-This is at the heart of SAFDA’s focus areas of:
+At the heart of SAFDA’s focus area:

 - Land Reform and Small-scale Farmers

 - Grower Financing